|Nutritional Guidelines (per serving)|

-For the Crust (see Notes below for optional pie crust): Mix gingersnap crumbs, pecans, and butter; press onto bottom and 2 inches up the side of 9-inch springform pan.
+For the crust (see Notes below for optional pie crust): Mix gingersnap crumbs, pecans, and butter; press onto bottom and 2 inches up the side of a 9-inch springform pan.

 On low speed, add eggs one at a time, mixing each time just until blended.
 Remove 1 1/2 cups of the plain batter and set aside.

 To the remaining plain batter, add remaining 1/4 cup sugar, pumpkin, cinnamon, nutmeg, and cloves.
 Using a large spoon, stir to combine.

 Pour 1/2 of the pumpkin batter over the crust in a springform pan.
 Spoon 1/2 of plain batter over pumpkin layer.